sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/overview.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/platform.png)

-TODO rewrite: Sensible uses an extraction configuration, or "config",  to extract data from a collection of similar documents that you send to Sensible.
+Sensible uses an extraction configuration to extract data from a collection of similar documents that you send to Sensible.
 You can configure extractions from a variety of documents, from highly structured business forms to unstructured legal or research papers.
 You have the following options for configuring your extractions:

 | document category          | document example   | notes                                                        | get started                                                  |
 | -------------------------- | ------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |